 Arguably, the two are interrelated.
 In the past, RC aircraft were more commonly fixed-wing, meaning they required a sizable area to take off and land.
 And the VTOL systems (Vertical-Take-Off-and-Landing, i.e., helicopters) that did exist where very difficult to fly.
 Inexpensive, computerized flight controllers have made it comparatively easy to fly multi-rotor systems.
 Because they are VTOL-capable, and relatively compact, they can be deployed essentially anywhere, and in the hands of a skilled pilot, they can be maneuvered nearly anywhere.

-Because today's UAVs can be flown with varying degrees of autopilot assistance, from nearly full autopilot (for craft with GPS) to full "agility" modes that disable virtually all safeties, these new multi-rotors have attracted users with a much broader range of flying experience.
+Because today's UAVs can be flown with varying degrees of autopilot assistance, from nearly full autopilot (for craft with GPS) to full "agility" modes that disable virtually all safeties, these new multi-rotors have attracted users with less practical flying experience.
 More people are using them, and more people are using them without applying common sense.
 Greater maneuverability means more small UAVs in the air, with more being used in unexpected contexts.
-Because of this explosion, the government has recognized that this technology needs to be formally addressed, not to mention the growing desire on the part of businesses, such as Amazon, to put UAVs to commercial use without going through the current, monolithic FAA-approval hoopla.
+Because of this explosion, the government has recognized that this technology needs to be formally addressed, not to mention the growing desire on the part of businesses to put UAVs to commercial use without going through the current, monolithic FAA-approval hoopla.

 What is FAA Airspace?

 For Illustration only: FAA-designated airspace classes and their respective ranges